Trainings to Celebrate Our 50th Anniversary!

 o REFRESHMENTS will be provided.

-o Our goal is to provide CHILD CARE too but we have to confirm.
+o Our goal is to provide CHILD CARE, too, but we need to confirm that we’ll be able to.

 o Please register for each workshop!
 We want to know how many people to expect and how many children will attend.